alelievr/Mixture/README.md

 And finally, you can find some Mixture examples here: https://alelievr.github.io/Mixture/manual/Examples.html

+## Roadmap

+The roadmap is available on Trello: https://trello.com/b/2JiH2Vsp/mixture.
+If you have a Trello account, you can vote on cards to prioritize a feature.

 # Bugs / Feature Requests

 Bugs and features requests are logged using the github issue system.
 To report a bug, request a feature, or simply ask a question, simply [open a new issue](https://github.com/alelievr/Mixture/issues/new/choose).